 - Nonunion-For people who had reconstruction with a bone graft, nonunion (non-healing) of the bones is a possible late complication.
 In the allograft procedure, the portion of bone removed due to tumor is replaced with donated bone.
 Nonunion occurs when one or both ends of the replaced bone do not heal, making fracture more likely, especially if the area is stressed.
 Surgery for additional bone grafting may be necessary. - Limb-length discrepancy-Bones are constantly growing during childhood and adolescence, until adult height is reached.
 Each bone has a growth plate (area where growth activity occurs).
 Often, bone cancers are located near the growth plate, requiring removal of this area during the limb sparing procedure.
 Since the reconstructed section of bone cannot grow, a difference (discrepancy) in limb-length may occur over time.
 Surgeries or other procedures may be necessary to allow for growth. - Prosthetic loosening-Sometimes the implanted joint can loosen or wear out, especially in people who are active.
 These complications may require further surgery to tighten or replace part or all of the implant.
-Any loosening of the implant should be reported to your orthopedic surgeon. - loosening of the implant should be reported to your orthopedic surgeon.
-Contractures-After a limb sparing procedure, muscles, tendons and ligaments sometimes stiffen or shrink, forming contractures (permanent tightening of the joint).
+Any loosening of the implant should be reported to your orthopedic surgeon. - Contractures-After a limb sparing procedure, muscles, tendons and ligaments sometimes stiffen or shrink, forming contractures (permanent tightening of the joint).
 This is more likely to occur in people who are not physically active.
-Periodic follow-up with a physical and/or occupational therapist helps prevent contractures from forming. - Additional surgery may be needed-for revision of prosthesis as a person grows in height. - Obesity-may result if the person becomes physically inactive. - Chronic pain and/or infection-some people may develop persistent problems with pain and/or infection.
+Periodic follow-up with a physical and/or occupational therapist helps prevent contractures from forming. - Difficulty engaging in physical activities to maintain a healthy weight. - Chronic pain and/or infection-some people may develop persistent problems with pain and/or infection.